AdityaGupta-debug/MiniProject-Rainfall-Predicion-using-Various-Machine-Learning-Algorithms-/README.md

-🌧️ Rainfall Prediction
+🌧️ Rainfall Prediction using Machine Learning
-This project explores the challenge of predicting rainfall using machine learning techniques.
-The dataset includes various meteorological features like temperature, humidity, wind conditions, and other atmospheric variables that can influence rainfall events.
+This project aims to predict whether it will rain the next day using historical weather data.
+With timely and accurate rainfall predictions, such models can support better agricultural planning, disaster preparedness, and general weather forecasting.

-📊 About the Dataset
+📁 About the Dataset
-The dataset consists of historical weather observations, with each row representing a day's measurements and a target label indicating whether it rained or not.
-It includes both numerical and categorical features relevant to atmospheric conditions.
-This data allows us to train models that can learn patterns and make reliable predictions about future rainfall.

-🔍 What I Did
-I applied and compared multiple classification algorithms to solve the prediction task:
+The dataset is sourced from Kaggle and includes daily weather observations.
+Each row represents weather data for a specific day with the following features:

+day – The day of observation

+pressure – Atmospheric pressure

+maxtemp – Maximum temperature recorded

+temparature – Average temperature of the day

+mintemp – Minimum temperature recorded

+dewpoint – Dew point temperature

+humidity – Humidity level (%)

+cloud – Cloud cover level

+rainfall – Amount of rainfall (mm)

+sunshine – Hours of sunshine

+winddirection – Direction of the wind

+windspeed – Speed of the wind

+The target variable is whether it rained the next day, making this a binary classification problem.
+The dataset contains a mix of numerical and categorical features, which were cleaned and preprocessed before training.

+🧠 Models Applied
+Several classification algorithms were used and evaluated:

 Logistic Regression